roguna343/pwd-generator/README.md

   - Python 3.x

 Instructions on how to run this file:
   1.)
-Download the file.
-2.)
 Run the script with the command-line arguments:
-  $ python3 pwd-generator.py <number of passwords> <password length>
+  "$ python3 pwd-generator.py <number of passwords> <password length>"

     - example test:
     $ python3 pwd-generator.py 5 8